📢 New features & changes

 ← Back to home

-Guide: assess your public website's technical posture in the context of Quebec Law 25
+Guide: assess your public website's technical posture in the context of Quebec's privacy law (Law 25)

-Quebec's Law 25 modernizes the province's personal information framework.
+Quebec's privacy law (Law 25) modernizes the province's personal information framework.
 It strengthens transparency, consent, security, and accountability obligations for organizations.

 The main phases took effect in September 2022, September 2023, and September 2024.
 In 2022, several immediate obligations around governance and confidentiality incidents began to apply.
 In 2023, organizations were expected to make privacy notices easier to access, strengthen impact-assessment practices, and clearly designate the person responsible for personal information protection.
 In 2024, further expectations followed, including mechanisms related to portability and better circulation of information for individuals.